What is Version Control?

 Finally, we want to be able to collaborate with others.

-By far the most popular version control tool for software development is Git.
-And this is because it enables almost all of the desired benefits of Version Control for software projects.
+By far the most popular version control tool for software development is Git, because it enables almost all of the desired benefits of Version Control for software projects.

 Concluding Thoughts